Get-Your/Get-Your/README.md

 Connect to the primary (`getyour_<env>`) database and complete the following steps:

-1. Revoke initial access

-    Azure Database for Postgres Flexible Server with Postgres-only Authentication gives full access to the 'public' role by default (which is counterintuitive).
-Run these commands once on a new database to reset to zero-trust (where \<database_name\> is the database for use with Django, e.g. `platform_dev`).

-        REVOKE ALL ON SCHEMA public FROM public;
-        REVOKE ALL ON ALL TABLES IN SCHEMA public FROM public;
-        REVOKE ALL ON DATABASE <database_name> FROM public;
-        REVOKE ALL ON DATABASE azure_maintenance FROM public;
-        REVOKE ALL ON DATABASE azure_sys FROM public;
-        REVOKE ALL ON DATABASE postgres FROM public;
+> [!IMPORTANT]
+> Unless the database was *created* on PostgreSQL >= version 15, the steps in [Database Configuration for PostgreSQL < Version 15](#database-configuration-for-postgresql--version-15) in the appendix must be completed first
+> This is because [PostgreSQL 15](https://www.postgresql.org/docs/release/15.0) was the first version to implement zero-trust policies out of the box (Get-Your recommends using these policies regardless of database version). **Note that these policies are not in place for databases that were *upgraded* to v15+, only new databases**

-1. Create admin role
+1. Admin role

+    a.
+Create

-    Create and grant permissions to an admin user role (named `admin_role`) without login privileges, then grant this role to the Postgres admin account.
+        Create an admin user role (named `admin_role`) without login privileges.

             CREATE ROLE admin_role INHERIT;

+    b.
+Grant permissions

+        Assign permissions to `admin_role` and grant this role to the PostgreSQL admin account.

         GRANT ALL ON SCHEMA public TO admin_role;
         GRANT ALL ON DATABASE <database_name> TO admin_role;
         GRANT ALL ON ALL TABLES IN SCHEMA public TO admin_role;